By Abby Vinas

 Causes of Acne

 If you’ve heard opposing opinions on whether makeup causes acne, we understand your frustration.
 The amount of voices on the subject coming from bloggers, beauty magazines, estheticians and cosmetic companies is dizzying.
 On one hand, we’re told that makeup causes pimples and is the source of our skin care woes, while in the next moment we read promising claims of ingredients destined to clear our complexion.
-Fear not.

 We’re here to explain the complex relationship between makeup and acne, and detail the ways in which one can lead to the other.
 This Q&A will describe how and why the very makeup you use to conceal blemishes might actually be the source of those blemishes in the first place.
 We’ll explain what you can do to avoid acne caused by makeup, which ingredients to steer clear of, and how to fix any complexion concerns you might currently have.